TeachBooks/mirror_mude_book/book/time_series/acf.md

 In signal processing, it is common to write a sampled (discrete) signal as a small letter $y(t_i)=y_i$ and the Fourier coefficients with capitals $Y_k$.
 Since we also use capitals to indicate that $Y$ is a random variable, we describe the DFT here for a realization $y$ of $Y$, and use the notation $Y_s(k)$ for the Fourier coefficients.
 ```

-Inversely, the inverse discrete Fourier transform (IDFT) of the PSD is the ACF, so
+Conversely, the inverse discrete Fourier transform (IDFT) of the PSD is the ACF, so

 $$\text{IDFT}(S_{yy}(k))=\hat{c}_{\tau}, \hspace{35px} \tau = 1,...,m \hspace{5px}\text{and}\hspace{5px} k = 1,...,m$$